The Android Platform Security Model (2023): Implementation

-At a high level Android permissions fall into one of five classes in increasing order of severity, whose availability is defined by their \texttt{protectionLevel} attribute~\cite{url-android-manifest-permissions} with two parts (the protection level itself and a number of optional flags): \begin{enumerate} \item \emph{Audit-only permissions}: These are install time permissions with protection level \texttt{normal} that do not pose much privacy or security risk and are granted automatically at install time.
+At a high level Android permissions fall into one of five classes in increasing order of severity, whose availability is defined by their \texttt{protectionLevel} attribute~\cite{url-android-manifest-permissions} with two parts (the protection level itself and a number of optional flags): \begin{enumerate} \item \emph{Audit-only permissions}: These are install time permissions with protection level \texttt{normal} that are mostly related to security boundaries for apps and less relevant to user privacy decision, and which are thus granted automatically at install time.
 They are primarily used for auditability of app behavior.

 \item \emph{Runtime permissions}: These are permissions with protection level \texttt{dangerous} and apps must both declare them in their manifest as well as request users grant them during use.
 These permissions are guarding commonly used sensitive user data, and depending on how critical they are for the current functioning of an application, different strategies for requesting them are recommended~\cite{url-permission-request-guidance}.
 While runtime permissions are fairly fine-grained to support auditing and enforcement in-depth, they are grouped into logical permissions using the \texttt{permissionGroup} attribute.
 When requesting runtime permissions, the group appears as a single permission to avoid over-prompting.